Onager (weapon): History

 The onager was used from the 4th century until the 6th century.
-It may have originated in the third century BCE.
+It may have originated in the third century BC.
 It was initially developed for the purpose of disrupting enemy lines and destroying walls.
 The late-fourth century author Ammianus Marcellinus describes 'onager' as a neologism for scorpions and relates various incidents in which the engines fire both rocks and arrow-shaped missiles.
 According to Ammianus, the onager was a single-armed torsion engine unlike the twin-armed ballista before it.
 It needed eight men just to wind down the arm and could not be placed on fortifications because of its great recoil.
 It had very low mobility and was difficult to aim.
 Originally it used a bucket or cup to hold the projectile but at some point it was replaced with a sling, which elongated the throwing arm without burdening it and allowed for a greater range of shot.

 In 378, the onager was used against the Goths at Adrianople and although it did not cause any casualties, its large stone projectile was incredibly frightening to the Goths.
 The late-fourth or early-fifth century military writer Vegetius stipulates that a legion ought to field ten onagers, one for each cohort.
 These he says should be transported fully assembled on ox carts to ensure readiness in case of sudden attack, in which case the onagers could be used for defense immediately.
 For Vegetius, the onagers were stone throwing machines.

-In the late 6th century the Avars brought the Chinese traction trebuchet, otherwise known as the mangonel, to the Mediterranean, where it soon replaced the slower and more complex torsion powered engines.
+In the late 6th century the Pannonian Avars brought the Chinese traction trebuchet, otherwise known as the mangonel, to the Mediterranean, where it soon replaced the slower and more complex torsion powered engines.
 The onager may have continued to be used by the Byzantines and Arabs during the Middle Ages.
-In modern history, the mangonel is often misrepresented as an onager although there is no evidence of its usage beyond the 6th century CE.
+In modern history, the mangonel is often misrepresented as an onager although there is no evidence of its usage beyond the 6th century AD.